Table of contents

 Meeting room list

-- Meeting rooms – Displays the name of the meeting room.
-Clicking on this takes you to the meeting room dashboard.
+- Meeting rooms – Displays the meeting room name and, if available, the meeting type.
+Clicking on the name takes you to the meeting room dashboard.

 - Room number – Displays the number to your meeting room.